StaticGenie/StaticGenie/README.md

 - Create examples of common tasks
 - Create public repo of plugins, service providers and themes
 - Get involved with dev networks on places like reddit, linkedin, twitter, etc
-- Break up this README.md into the website.
-Don't want two sources of truth!

 ## Nice To Have

-- @TODO Create a markdown css file as part of the theme and style it up
-- @TODO Figure out a way of reliably changing the output directory for the generated website
+- Figure out a way of reliably (DRY) changing the output directory for the generated website

 # Idea Discussions